 The ADHD assessment report must include:

 3. Formal testing of Aptitude/Cognitive Ability

 5. Assessment of Academic Achievement/Adequate Preparation for College

 This information should be faxed to 716-829-2564 in advance of your appointment.
 We cannot accept documentation from family practitioners or school psychologists, as they are not ordinarily qualified to conduct the assessments we require.
 The prescribing of stimulant medications is at the sole discretion of the providers at Student Health Services.
 We reserve the right to decline to prescribe stimulant medications should we feel the diagnosis has not been established, the student needs more specialized treatment or there are adherence and/or abuse concerns.

 Student Health Services offers health care services to any registered UB student.
 The vast majority of our services are paid for by the students’ mandatory health fee.
-We do not provide services to faculty, staff or the general public.
 If you are a UB student who is currently registered for classes, you can be seen regardless of the type of health insurance plan you have.
 You do not need to be insured through one of UB’s health insurance plans to utilize Student Health Services.

 |If you are leaving, graduating or transferring from UB at the end of the fall semester||If you are leaving, graduating or transferring from UB at the end of the spring semester|

 |You can continue to receive care through December 31|| |